 Types of Refractor Telescopes

-There are two main types of Refractor Telescopes: “Chromatic” – entry-level and upwards with 2 lens elements and “Apochromatic” – premium, advanced and expert level refractor telescopes with 3 or more very high quality lens elements with exotic mixes of materials.
+There are two main types of Refractor Telescopes: “Achromatic” – entry-level and upwards with 2 lens elements and “Apochromatic” – premium, advanced and expert level refractor telescopes with 3 or more very high quality lens elements with exotic mixes of materials.

-Chromatic Refractor Telescopes are particularly good for observing bright objects such as the moon, planets and resolving things like double stars, but many astronomers who image deep sky and other objects use very high quality apochromatic refractors, due to their superior optics.
+Achromatic Refractor Telescopes are particularly good for observing bright objects such as the moon, planets and resolving things like double stars, but many astronomers who image deep sky and other objects use very high quality apochromatic refractors, due to their superior optics.

 Qualities of Refractor Telescopes